 - Offset the cost of participating in the Education Abroad Program.

-- Support students with specific financial need
+- Support for students with specific financial needs.

 Patricia and Rowland Rebele Grant Application (check back spring 2024)